rajujakhar/myFirstRepo/README.md

 # myFirstRepo
-This is my first repository created for testing purpose.
+This is my first repository created for testing/learning purpose.